Mike Vespoli: U.S. National Team

-Mike Vespoli's career has been closely associated with Coach Tony Johnson.
 Johnson coached Vespoli at Georgetown from 1967 to 1969.
 Johnson was the assistant coach and Vespoli an oarsman on the 1972 U.S. Olympic Crew.
 Johnson recommended Vespoli for the Wichita State University position, and Johnson hired Vespoli as Yale's Frosh Men's Coach in 1977.
-Vespoli is Committee Co-Chair of the Georgetown University Boathouse project where Johnson has coached since 1989.
+In 2000, Vespoli was honored with the Power Ten award.
+Mike and Nancy Vespoli established the Vespoli Family Crew Scholarship at Georgetown University in 2003.